 Recent years have seen a considerable expansion of what we now understand by the term Sustainable Finance.
 The original pioneer instrument in the sustainable finance space was the Green Bond whose proceeds would be channelled into a set of pre-determined environmentally beneficial asset categories.

 After its inception in 2007 with the debut Climate Awareness Bond issue of the European Investment Bank (EIB), the growth of the Green Bond market was relatively slow but in recent years volume of issuance has increased significantly, propelled by the realisation amongst politicians, regulators, issuers and investors that Finance can be a valuable tool in the fight against climate change.
-Global Green Bond issuance reached $259 billion in 2019, a 51% increase over 2018*.
+There are now also Social Bonds and Sustainability Bonds (a mix of green and social assets) as well as Sustainability-Linked Bonds (SLB).
+Combining these different classes of instrument together, total issuance of sustainable bonds in 2021 reached $1000 billion, 40% up on 2020*.
 Although Green Bond issuance declined in H1 2020 due in part to the turbulent market conditions caused by the COVID pandemic, the slack was taken up by Social and Sustainability Bonds which were used to finance projects in the fields of health, welfare and education.
+Green Bonds remain the dominant Use-of Proceeds instrument but the pandemic created a lasting legacy of strong Social and Sustainability Bond issuance.
+Sustainability-Linked Bonds have seen strong growth particularly amongst Corporate issuers.
+Sovereigns have also started to access the SLB market.

 Sustainable finance instruments are also available in Loan format with their own sets of guidelines, allowing borrowers who cannot or do not want to finance themselves in the public bond markets to access tailored finance for their sustainable projects.

 As the market evolves, new complexities emerge with it.
-The market continues to balance the flexibility that has served it so well so far with an increasing demand for standardization.
+The market continues to balance the flexibility that has served it so well so far with an increasing demand for standardisation and an increasing focus on the unresolved question of what is ‘green’.
 No global standard for ‘green’ currently exists and there are numerous competing (or complementary) taxonomies.
 The Green Bond Principles have underpinned the market but other frameworks have emerged in China and India, for example, and the EU has announced its own ambitious European Green Deal, has produced its own taxonomy and will bring out its own Green Bond Standard in the near term.
-Questions such as the need for issuers to provide Impact Reporting continue to be debated.
+Questions such as the need for issuers to provide Impact Reporting and in what format continue to be debated.

-MMC brings its practical, hands-on experience and an independent stance to helping issuers, lenders and other market participants to navigate this pathway.
+MMC brings its practical, hands-on experience and an independent stance to helping issuers, lenders and other market participants to navigate this pathway and understand the increasing complexity of the market.

 *Climate Bonds Initiative